Best Ceramics Glazes of 2026

 The Aukney Clay Varnish Gloss offers a clear protective layer that safeguards your air dry clay projects from cracking and water damage, giving you peace of mind.
 It creates a shiny, high-gloss finish that not only enhances the look but also protects your work from scratches and scuffs, keeping it looking fresh for longer.
 Using it is simple: after your clay is dry, apply a white acrylic primer, then paint your desired color, and finally, coat with the varnish.
 This process ensures a durable, professional finish that dries within 24 hours.
 Plus, it works well on various materials like ceramics, wood, and plaster, making it versatile for many creative projects.

-Speedball Stoneware Glaze
+Speedball Mid-Fire Glaze Dragon Stone

 Frequently Asked Questions (FAQs)